fileturn/fileturn_gem/README.md

 There are multiple ways to convert a file.
 If your file is public, we can fetch the file and you just need to specify the url.

-	file = FileTurn::File.convert(
+	conversion = FileTurn::Conversion.process!(
 		:url => "http://crypto.stanford.edu/DRM2002/darknet5.doc",
-		:convert_to => :pdf
+		:type => "WordToPdf"
 	)

-	unless file.errors
-		# Woot done!
-	end

 If your file is stored locally, you can use

-	file = FileTurn::File.convert(
+	file = FileTurn::Conversion.process!(
 		:file => File.open("localfile.doc"),
-		:convert_to => :txt
+		:type => "WordToPdf"
 	)

 Thats all you have to do to convert files.
 Upon calling that, your file will be queued for converting.

-### How will i know when my file is done?
+### How will i know when my conversion is done?

-#### File Object
+#### Conversion Object

 There are few ways to check if your file is done.
 You can repeatedly call one of these:

-	file.reload.queued?
-	file.reload.success?
-	file.reload.failed?
+	conversion.reload!.completed?
+	conversion.reload!.failed?
+	conversion.reload!.processing?
+	conversion.reload!.created?

-When your file is done, the file object will store a download link
+When your conversion is done, the conversion object will have temporary download urls.

-	while(file.reload.queued?)
-		sleep(5000)
+	if conversion.success?
+		download_url = conversion.temporary_download_urls
+		time_taken_for_conversion = conversion.processing_time_in_seconds
 	end

-	if file.success?
-		download_url = file.download_url
-		time_taken_for_conversion = file.time_taken
-	end

 In the case you get a failure, you can retrieve the details using

-	if(file.reload.failed?)
-		file.notifications.last.details
-	end
+	conversion.error_type
+	conversion.error_details

 #### Notifications

-You can also request notification to be sent to you whenever the status of a file changes.
-Go into your [Dashboard](http://fileturn.net/dashboard/notifications) and specify a notification url.
+You can also request notification to be sent to you whenever the status of a conversion changes via webhooks.
+Go into your [Dashboard](https://fileturn.net/dashboard/notifications) and specify a webhook url.

-We will hit this notification url with the new status of the file and the file_id.

-## Other File Options
+## Other Conversion Options

-You can fetch information of a single file using the file_id.
+You can fetch information of a single conversion using an id.

-	FileTurn::File.find(file_id)
+	FileTurn::Conversion.find(id)

-Or all the files
+Or all the conversions

-	FileTurn::File.all
+	FileTurn::Conversion.all

 ## Account Details

-You can fetch account details like credits count.
+You can fetch account details

-	FileTurn::Account.load # fetch data from server
+	account = FileTurn::Account.load # fetch data from server
-	FileTurn::Account.credits

-Or you can use

-	FileTurn::Account.load.credits

-Thanks!
+	# plan details
+	account.plan.name
+	account.plan.max_file_size_in_mb
+	account.plan.conversions_per_month
+	account.plan.max_requests_per_second

+	# stats for account (for current billing cycle)
+	account.subscription.stats.conversions_left
+	account.subscription.stats.successful_conversions
+	account.subscription.stats.failed_conversions
+	account.subscription.stats.processing_conversions